dizzyryan/ryanc.wtf/_pages/project.md

 {% include base_path %}

 # Abstract
-I will upload some of my side projects to this website.
-I’m still not sure what I’m going to put here.
-Maybe some useful tools (well, at least they are useful for me...).
-Again, source codes are on GitHub.
+I plan to upload some of my projects to this website, including those I completed during university courses as well as my personal side projects.
+I’m still deciding what else to include here—maybe some useful tools (well, at least they’re useful to me...).
+The source codes will be available on GitHub, but I’ll also provide some usage instructions here.

+# Coursework Projects

+# Personal Creation